 “I’m responsible for my side of the interaction, which was certainly I don’t feel was in any way untoward,” he continued.
 “But at the same time, this lesson that we are learning is, and I’ll be blunt about it, often a man experiences an interaction as being benign or not inappropriate, and a woman, particularly in a professional context, can experience it differently, and we have to respect that and reflect on it.”

-The Canadian prime minister's comments represent a new response to allegations published 18 years ago in a Creston Valley Advance newspaper editorial that he had “groped” one of the paper’s female reporters at the Kokanee Summit festival in 2000.
+The Prime Minister's comments represent a new response to allegations published 18 years ago in a Creston Valley Advance newspaper editorial that he had “groped” one of the paper’s female reporters at the Kokanee Summit festival in 2000.
 Trudeau, 28 at the time, had lost his brother in an avalanche and was at the festival to support its effort to raise money for avalanche safety.

 On Sunday during a Canada Day barbecue in Regina, Trudeau told reporters, “I remember that day in Creston well.
 It was an Avalanche Foundation event to support avalanche safety.
 I had a good day that day.
 I don’t remember any negative interactions that day at all.”